-WordPress sites are hacked like crazy, mainly because it’s the most popular CMS that powers about the 30% of all websites on the web.
-There are many methods that can add extra layers of security to WordPress sites; two factor authentication is one of them.
+WordPress sites are frequently targeted by hackers, mainly because it’s the most popular CMS that powers about the 30% of all websites on the web.
+There are many methods that can add extra layers of security to a WordPress site; two factor authentication is one of them.
 It takes action on the login page by requiring the user to use a second authentication factor.
 The additional verification can happen by email, text messages, QR codes, push notifications, one-time tokens, or other methods.

 There are many plugins in the official WordPress repo that promise two factor authentication (or 2FA in short).
 However in reality, many of them include the feature only in the premium plan.
 In this article, we have collected the seven best two factor authentication plugins you can get for free.